ggbalaazs/CarND-Advanced-Lane-Lines-P4/writeup.md

 ##### Sliding window approach

 This was performed as blind search when previous line positions could not be used for calculation.
 Line base coordinates were calculated using histogram, adding up the pixel values along each column in the image.
-Median was either at half width or at the center previous left/right bases.
+Median was either at half width or at the center of previous left/right bases.
 Histogram peaks are selected as left/right bases, but only within a clipping distance of 150 pixels from median.
-In the histogram below for example the adjacent lane line has higher value, but it is over the clipping distance, so the smaller closer value will be selected as right base.
+In the histogram above for example the adjacent lane line has higher value, but it is over the clipping distance, so the smaller closer value will be selected as right base.
 From the base points I use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.
 I used 12 windows with margin of 35 pixels.
 I set limits that subsequent windows must not change rapidly, more than 50 pixels sideways.

 ![alt text][image9]